CoLR-Det: Collaborative Latent Restoration for Small Object Detection in Low-Resolution Remote Sensing Images: RELATED WORK

-Image super-resolution (SR) plays a crucial role in small object detection by reconstructing fine details from low-resolution (LR) inputs, thereby enhancing feature discriminability for downstream recognition tasks.
-According to the underlying network architecture, existing SR methods can be broadly categorized into CNN-based and Transformer-based approaches.
+Image super-resolution (SR) is important for small object detection by reconstructing fine details from low-resolution (LR) inputs and improving feature discriminability for downstream recognition tasks.
+By architecture, SR methods are grouped into CNN-based and Transformer-based approaches.